tavip/linux/Documentation/labs/app_dev_debug.rst

 perf
 ----

-The ``perf`` utility is the user interface perfcounters subsystem.
+The ``perf`` utility is the user interface with perfcounters subsystem.
 It provides a git like command line and does not require the existence of a daemon.

 Usage: